You can travel for free on local buses once you reach state pension age – go to GOV.UK: check your state pension age.

 Apply for a pass based on age

-You can apply at your local library if you meet the age criteria, or send us a completed application form, below.
+You can apply online using the form below, or apply at your local library if you meet the age criteria.

 If you apply at a library, you need to take 1 proof of age and 2 proofs of address – your photo will be taken free of charge.

 You are eligible for a free bus pass if you: